leila68/Axb/doc/Readme.md

 elements.
 Therefore, it is excluded when comparing with other variants of SpTRSV.

-**Diagonal2:** second format that is suggested for storing the matrix in diagonal format, shown in *Listing 7*, is different.
+**Diagonal2:** The second diagonal variant that is suggested for solving
+the sparse lower triangular system is shown in *Listing 7.
-In this format, because we stored nonzero elements of banded matrix row by row, we use an implementation like CSR format. this implementation is more efficient than diagonal1.
+In this format, because we stored nonzero elements of the banded matrix row by row, we use an implementation similar to CSR format.
-Because spatial locality in accessing nonzero elements is better than diagonal1.
+This implementation is more efficient than diagonal1 because, spatial locality in accessing nonzero elements is better than the diagonal1 variant.
-This is because for each iteration *row i* we can compute *y[i,0]*.
+And similar to CSR, for each iteration *i* of this variant we can compute *y[i,0]*.
-Of course, Before the execution of inner for, we check whether *d1* is bigger or smaller than *i*, because we have two different implementations to compute column number and  *y[i,0]* in each condition.
+Also, before the execution of inner for, we check whether *d1* is bigger or smaller than *i*, because we have two different implementations to compute column number and  *y[i,0]* in each condition.